Soundgarden: Musical style and influences

 The Butthole Surfers' mix of punk, heavy metal and noise rock was a major influence on the early work of Soundgarden.
 Soundgarden, like other early grunge bands, were also influenced by British post-punk bands such as Gang of Four and Bauhaus which were popular in the early 1980s Seattle scene.
-The band was also influenced by the likes of the Ramones, Kiss, Accept, the Melvins, and Saint Vitus.
+The band was also influenced by the likes of the Ramones, MC5, Kiss, Accept, the Melvins, Saint Vitus, and Trouble.

 The name of the band, according to Thayil, was supposed to include the many roots of their style: that included "a virtual plethora of cutting edge rock that spans Velvet Underground, Meat Puppets, and Killing Joke".
 The band also mentioned "Metallica Gothicism and sublime poetry.
 The almost ethereal flavour of the name betrays the brutality of the music but never pins Soundgarden in one corner".
+In addition to Metallica, the band were admirers of the 1980s thrash metal scene, including bands like Exodus, Metal Church, Voivod, and Dark Angel.

 Cornell himself said: "When Soundgarden formed we were post-punk – pretty quirky.
 Then somehow we found this neo-Sabbath psychedelic rock that fitted well with who we were."

 Soundgarden broadened its musical range with its later releases.
 By 1994's Superunknown, the band began to incorporate more psychedelic influences into its music.
 Cornell also became known for his wide vocal range and his dark, existentialist lyrics.

 Soundgarden also used unorthodox time signatures; "Fell on Black Days" is in 6/4, "Limo Wreck" is played in 15/8, and "The Day I Tried to Live" alternates between 7/8 and 4/4 sections.
 The main guitar riff of "Circle of Power" is in 5/4.
 The E strings of the instruments were at times tuned even lower, such as on "Rusty Cage", where the lower E is tuned down to B. Some songs use more unorthodox tunings: "Been Away Too Long", "My Wave", and "The Day I Tried to Live" are all in a E–E–B–B–B–B tuning and "Burden in My Hand", "Head Down", and "Pretty Noose" in a tuning of C-G-C-G-G-E".
 Thayil has said Soundgarden usually did not consider the time signature of a song until after the band wrote it, and said the use of odd meters was "a total accident".
 He also used the meters as an example of the band's anti-commercial stance, saying that if Soundgarden "were in the business of hit singles, we'd at least write songs in 4/4 so you could dance to them".